 Two ASR alternatives were developed for this study: the Typical ASR alternative and the Maximum ASR alternative.
 In the Typical ASR alternative, an ASR system would be used to store imported water during low-demand months.
 The goal would be a constant average monthly withdrawal rate from the aquifer throughout the year.
-Imported water would be used to supplement aquifer withdrawals to meet demands, and excess imported water would be diverted to ASR storage.
-During high-demand months, the ASR system would be pumped to supplement the aquifer and imported supplies.
+Imported water would be used to supplement aquifer withdrawals to meet demands, and excess imported water would be pumped to Supplement the aquifer and imported supplies.
 The system would be operated to meet maximum day demands with the aquifer while still maintaining the target monthly withdrawal.